junaid-ali/charm-plumgrid-director/README.md

 # Known Limitations and Issues

-This charm currently doesn't support Ubuntu 16.04.
+This charm currently is in an initial phase in supporting Ubuntu 16.04.

 # Configuration